A Theological Beginning became a vision for Transformed Community

-What was still needed, however, was a community of thought and discourse committed to regular sustained discussion, building a transformed theological landscape.
-Individual theologians and practitioners with a Girardian perspective certainly represent sustained reflection, and they are an essential resource, but significant growth takes place only through an intentional conversation which continues to evolve (both intellectually and spiritually) and can progressively draw in new participants.
+Recognizing the need for a community of thought and discourse committed to regular sustained discussion, Theology & Peace began by inviting individual theologians and practitioners with a Girardian perspective certainly represent sustained reflection, and they are an essential resource, but significant growth takes place only through an intentional conversation which continues to evolve (both intellectually and spiritually) and can progressively draw in new participants.
 What was needed was a theological guild or society working out of mimetic anthropology.